grisu/gricli/README.md

     Loading list of institutions...
     ...

-All sorted.
-Now I'm logged in.
+On successful login, gricli will create a proxy certificate valid for 10 days.
+For that period, gricli startup will not require user interaction.

 Finding Queues
 ======

-This gives you a list of all the queues available in a particular VO:
+This gives you a list of all the queues available in a particular group:

-    gricli> print queues /ARCS/BeSTGRID
+    gricli> print queues /nz/nesi
     ...
     gold@er171.ceres.auckland.ac.nz:ng2.auckland.ac.nz
     route@er171.ceres.auckland.ac.nz:ng2.auckland.ac.nz

+If you don't care which queue to submit to, but want to run specific application, queue needs to be set to null:

+   gricli> set application R
+   gricli> set version 2.10
+   gricli> set queue null

+'print application' command can be used to discover available applications and versions:

+    gricli> print application R

 Various settings that make life easier
 ======

-    gricli> set global fqan /ARCS/BeSTGRID
+    gricli> set group /ARCS/BeSTGRID
-    gricli> set global queue route@er171.ceres.auckland.ac.nz:ng2.auckland.ac.nz
+    gricli> set queue route@er171.ceres.auckland.ac.nz:ng2.auckland.ac.nz

 This queue name is from earlier when we listed the available queues.
 It's a local queue, so we're going to use it to submit the